raykrueger/redis_rpc/README.md

 The main purpose of this is to allow for queueing service requests and allow for downtime of internal services.

-NOTE: This is a work in progress.
-I can change whatever I want.
-Hell, I haven't even written tests yet.
-I wrote this in a matter of a few hours just to see what it would look like.
-I may improve it soon, I may never touch it again.
-We'll see :)
+This is a work in progress.
+I can change whatever I want still.

 ## INSTALLATION